 Challenger Baseball allows children with cognitive or physical disabilities the opportunity to enjoy all the benefits of playing baseball, in an environment that caters to their very special needs.
 The philosophy is very simple: "play, just for fun!!"
 You can't beat it!

-The "game" is played in a safe, recreational environment, where no score is kept.
+The game is played in a safe, recreational environment, where no score is kept.
 "Buddies" are assigned (one on one) to each participant.
-These Buddies are "mentors" to the Challenger players, and assist with their involvement in the game.
-Pushing wheelchairs around the base path – assisting players in how to hold the bat and swing – providing protection for the Challenger player from batted ball – these are just a few of the ways the Buddies offer a better experience for the participants in Challenger Baseball.
+These Buddies act as mentors to the Challenger players and assist with their involvement in the game.
+Buddies help to push wheelchairs around the base path, assist players in holding the bat and swinging and provide protection for the Challenger players from batted ball.

-For more information on these clinics and if you have any questions about the Challenger Baseball program, please email firstname.lastname@example.org or call Ian McLean at 604-988-9232
+If you have any questions about the Challenger Baseball program, please email firstname.lastname@example.org or call Ian McLean at 604-988-9232.